 The requests for photos were staggering.
-Its hard to say no to people, but in that 10 minute period, we probably took 200 photos (no exaggeration) – I eventually had to give up the ghost, and leaving Jackie to keep a watch on Johnny (being helmetted leaves you at a disadvantage in crowds), I split off and rushed down the halls to get to my photoshoot in time.
+Its hard to say no to people, but in that 10 minute period, we probably took 200 photos (no exaggeration) – I eventually had to give up the ghost, and leaving Jackie to keep a watch on Johnny (being helmetted leaves you at a disadvantage in crowds), I split off and rushed where to buy ativan online down the halls to get to my photoshoot in time.
 On my way over, I got a bunch of requests for photos, (and gave them), but nowhere near the amount that were requested white with Johnny’s StormTrooper (pardon me, SandTrooper LOL)…

 I got to my photoshoot at 3pm, took it, and we had a great time over there – I haven’t been in any particular costume group shots before and it was pretty cool having 7 people in the same costume together in one picture – Especially one that gets photobombed by my TIE Pilot friend Bro Browning.

 During the photoshoot, we got the idea to try to talk to Mark Hamill‘s (Luke Skywalker, but you really should have known that if you know me LOL) people to see if we could get a group shot with him.
 So we all headed over there – They told us to try back at 4:30pm – which we agreed to – but kinda changed my plan of getting back into the TIE Pilot costume..